MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/resource-management-key-concepts.md

 ---
-# required metadata

 title: Resource management key concepts
-description: This topic provides information about resource management capabilities in Microsoft Dynamics Project operations.
+description: This topic provides information about resource management capabilities in Microsoft Dynamics Project Operations.
 author: ruhercul
-manager: AnnBe
+manager: Annbe
-ms.date: 08/18/2020
+ms.date: 10/01/2020
 ms.topic: article
-ms.prod:
 ms.service: dynamics-project-operations
-ms.technology:

-# optional metadata

-# ms.search.form:
-# ROBOTS:
-audience: Application User
-# ms.devlang:
 ms.reviewer: kfend
-ms.search.scope:
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
-ms.search.region: Global
-ms.search.industry: Service industries
-ms.author: suvaidya
+ms.author: ruhercul
-ms.dyn365.ops.version:
-ms.search.validFrom: 2020-10-01
 ---

 # Resource management key concepts

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Resources are the most important asset of a service-based organization.
 The ability to find the right resources at the right time, book those resources on projects and keep them utilized, helps the organization meet revenue targets and customer satisfaction goals.
-You can use the project resourcing functionality in Project Service Automation (PSA) to do the following:
+You can use the project resourcing functionality in Dynamics 365 Project Operations to do the following:

 - Form project teams by booking available and qualified resources.
 - Create generic team member records and define their roles and resource organization unit.